 "Surprisingly we have got strong response there (Tier II and Tier III cities).
 The last few stores that we opened, we see very enthusiastic response and good buying patents," said Andrew.

-According to 6Wresearch report, Indian digital camera market registered shipments of 1.62 million units in CY 2014.
+According to 6Wresearch report, India digital camera market registered shipments of 1.62 million units in CY 2014.
 Canon India closed 2014 with revenues of Rs.
 2,026 crore, which is a 6 per cent growth over 2013.
 Apart from its technology and strategies, a change in government has also helped in the growth of digital camera market in India.

 Andrew said that after the change in government, the economy is Bullish and is more optimistic now.
 Also, with Prime Minister of India, Narendra Modi's Make in India campaign, he is hopeful of an economic boost in the digital camera market in India as well.